TreyKys/Integro-Ecosystem-/README.md

     UserAccount -- Interacts with --> Escrow
 ```
 🔐 A Note on Private Keys (Our Non-Custodial Design)
-You will notice that our createVault_ussd function returns a newly generated private key to the client-side.
+You will notice that our createAccount function returns a newly generated private key to the client-side.
 This is a deliberate and critical architectural choice for this hackathon prototype.
  * The Goal: Our project is demonstrating a true, non-custodial "seedless wallet" flow.
 We empower the user ("Tunde" or "Damola") to have full ownership of their account.
  * The "Simulator" Trade-off: For a user to sign their own transactions (like fundEscrow_ussd or confirmDelivery_ussd), their client must have access to their private key.
 In this React prototype, the React state acts as a simulation of a mobile device's Secure Enclave.
  * Production vs. Prototype: In a production-grade mobile app, this private key would be stored immediately in the native, encrypted keychain.
 Our prototype proves this non-custodial architecture is 100% viable with Hedera.